percona/percona-xtradb-cluster/doc/source/verify.rst

 Next Steps
 ==========

-* Consider installing ProxySQL_ on client nodes to improve performance of the cluster without any changes to the applications that generate queries.
+* Consider installing ProxySQL_ on client nodes for efficient workload management across the cluster without any changes to the applications that generate queries.
   This is the recommended high-availability solution for |PXC|.